tony-john-mcneil/alexa-voice-service-avs-raspberry-pi/README.md

-If you have a bluetooth speaker then the following page might help: https://www.sigmdel.ca/michel/ha/rpi/bluetooth_02_en.html (I ended up performing the bluetooth config process for a bluetooth speaker.
-At one stage I had a combined usb speaker / mic hardware I salvaged from a skype speaker+mic device which I also had working but not documented here.
-My .asoundrc config for this is down in the APPENDIX section at the bottom of this article)
+If you have a bluetooth speaker then the following page might help: https://www.sigmdel.ca/michel/ha/rpi/bluetooth_02_en.html (I ended up performing the bluetooth config process for a bluetooth speaker that I purchased from Kmart for $10 AUD.
+I had a combined usb speaker / mic hardware I salvaged from a skype speaker+mic device, so I've included both configs for reference in this README.
+My .asoundrc config for these is down in the APPENDIX section at the bottom of this README)

+Some install / config I had to perform for the Bluetooth speaker here:

 ```
 mkdir ~/temp